UCI-Networking-Group/BehaVR/Adversary/README.md

 In Section 5, we detail user identification and related evaluations based on various adversarial settings.
 Specifically:

-- User Identification with Sensor Groups, including Body Motion, Eye Gaze, Hand Joints, and Facial Expressions for the App adversary (Sections 5.1–5.4).
+- User Identification with Sensor Groups, including Body Motion (BM), Eye Gaze (EG), Hand Joints (HJ), and Facial Expressions (FE) for the App adversary (Sections 5.1–5.4).
 This will be illustrated in Experiment 1.
 - User identification via Facial Emotion Expression, discussed in Section 5.4.1 and this will be illustrated in Experiment 2.
 - User identification via Sensor Group Model Ensemble (Section 5.6.3) and this will be illustrated in Experiment 3.
 - User identification in Open-World scenarios (Section 5.5.1) and this will be illustrated in Experiment 4.